JcHuangTHU/Konwledge-embedded_Batch_BO/README.md

 # interative
 python step3_GFopt.py
 ```
 Through this two-phase framework, the pipeline effectively identifies laser processing conditions that yield strain-sensitive resistors with low resistance and high gauge factor, achieving both signal quality and sensitivity requirements for downstream sensor applications.
+# Data
+Data needed for each phase is in the folder ***./data***
+# Tools
+These scripts also support the visualization of the optimization process, including the convergence behavior of the Gaussian Process (GP) models, as well as the embedding and visualization of high-dimensional laser parameter spaces.
+Such visual analytics facilitate intuitive understanding of model performance and decision boundaries, thereby enhancing the interpretability and traceability of the optimization procedure.
+Details can be seen in the folder ***./visualization and tools***